 While you're learning all you can about your baby's care, the discharge coordinator or case manager is planning your baby's final tests and making preparations for discharge.
 Common discharge tests are explained here, but not all NICU babies require all of the tests discussed.
 Ask your baby's nurse what to expect as discharge draws near.

-Every baby is tested soon after birth to identify some rare but potentially serious or lifethreatening conditions.
+Every baby is tested soon after birth to identify some rare but potentially serious or life-threatening conditions.
 The number of tests varies by state.
-Newborn metabolic testing can yield inconclusive results if the baby is very premature, is critically ill, or required a blood transfusion prior to metabolic testing.
+Newborn metabolic testing can yield inconclusive results if the baby is very premature, is critically ill or needed a blood transfusion prior to metabolic testing.
 If the screening test suggests a problem, your baby's doctor will speak directly with you and will order follow-up testing.
 Become aware of the screening test results prior to discharge from the NICU and communicate the findings with your community pediatrician.

 A final hematocrit or hemoglobin and reticulocyte level are usually done the week of discharge.
-Although it's unlikely, your baby might be anemic and either need a transfusion at this time or be placed on iron medication to assist his bones in making new red blood cells.
+Although it's unlikely, your baby might be anemic and either need a blood transfusion or iron medication to help their bones make new red blood cells.
 If so, follow-up lab tests will usually be done in the pediatrician's office or an outpatient clinic.

 If your baby was born younger than 30 weeks' gestation, she has probably had several ultrasounds of her head to detect intraventricular hemorrhage.
 Some NICUs will perform a cranial ultrasound or other brain imaging study near the time of hospital discharge for babies weighing less than 1,000 grams at birth.
 Your neonatologist may also suggest magnetic resonance imaging near your baby's original due date to help predict the need for early intervention services and ensure the best possible developmental outcome.
 Sometimes a different brain imaging technique may show abnormalities that a screening ultrasound will not.
 This does not mean that the initial ultrasounds were misinterpreted, but merely that each test has limitations.